Derivative-Informed Projected Neural Networks for High-Dimensional Parametric Maps Governed by PDEs: Numerical Experiment Appendix

 \subsection{Notes on implementation specifics}

 A complete description of parametric PDEs and neural networks can be found in \url{https://github.com/hippylib/hippyflow}.
-For the convection-reaction-diffusion problem $256$ samples were used in the Monte Carlo approximation for the active subspace projector.
+For the convection-diffusion-reaction problem $256$ samples were used in the Monte Carlo approximation for the active subspace projector.
 For the Helmholtz problem $128$ were used.
-For both convection-reaction-diffusion and Helmholtz problems $400$ samples were used in the Monte Carlo approximation of the proper orthogonal decomposition.
+For both convection-diffusion-reaction and Helmholtz problems $400$ samples were used in the Monte Carlo approximation of the proper orthogonal decomposition.
 No sampling was required for the KLE projector computation.

 The AS and KLE projectors in \texttt{hIPPYflow} are covariance matrix and mass matrix orthogonal respectively.
 This makes the computation of these projectors consistent in the infinite dimensional limit.
 Numerical results for the neural network approximation were improved however when these projectors were re-orthogonalized with respect to the identity matrix.
 Rescaling also improved the numerical results.
 See \url{https://github.com/hippylib/hippyflow} for more information.